Parents and grandparents are incredible, powerful agents for change because we're guided by our commitment to protect our kids.

 - Personal coaching via email, phone, or video call (and sometimes in person depending on where you are)

-- Regular video calls with other team/group leaders so you can meet one another and share stories, advice, strategy
+- A regular team organizer meeting with other team/group leaders so you can meet one another and share stories, advice, strategy

 - Training on organizing groups, communications, social media, etc.